jjaimealeman/wdb-get-good-with-git/README.md

 > When files are modified to the local repository, they can be synced with the online repository.

 I have used these for years and type them a hundred times per day.

+---

+### This `readme.md` is in a constant state of revision.
+If you spot any errors, please let me know.